WebFirstInc/drupaltest/README.md

     fin submit-test
    ```

-    **webfirst-test.tar.gz** file will be generated in your root directory.
+    **webfirst-test.tar.gz** file will be generated in your project root directory.

 7. Send that (**webfirst-test.tar.gz**) directory via email to **_Ryan Lawson (rlawson@webfirst.com)_**